ENERGY, CLIMATE CHANGE, FAST NEUTRON REACTORS, ELECTRICITY

 n) A critical role for national governments is to provide secure supplies of heavy water (D2O) and TRU based FNR fuel to enable provincial/state governments and private industry to finance new CANDU, FNR and ING type nuclear power plants.

 CANDU reactors usually use natural uranium (0.7% U-235, 99.3% U-238) as fuel.
+However, they can also be fuelled with used LWR fuel.

 If CANDU reactors, that require fuel replacement every 1.5 years, are used to meet the world thermal load and the CANDU fuel requirement is 100 tonnes of natural uranium per 1000 MWe-years, there would be a CANDU fuel requirement of: